-- 5. As used in the ESP, ESSs and ESEL, the following terms have the meanings set out below. - 5.1 Client means the recipient, guarantor, beneficiary and/or sponsor of the Bank's financing for a Project, that is/are responsible for the environmental and/or social aspects of the Project. - 5.2 Legal Agreements mean the legal agreements for a Project to which the Bank is a party. - 5.3 Project means the specific set of activities for which the Bank's financing is provided, as defined in the agreement governing such financing, regardless of the financing instrument or the source of such financing or whether the Project is financed in whole or in part by the Bank. - 6.
+- 5. As used in the ESP, ESSs and ESEL, the following terms have the meanings set out below. - 5.1 Client means the recipient, guarantor, beneficiary and/or sponsor of the Bank's financing for a Project, that is/are responsible for the environmental and/or social aspects of the Project. - 5.2 Legal Agreements mean the legal agreements for a Project to which the Bank is a party. - Project means the specific set of activities for which the Bank's financing is provided, as defined in the agreement governing such financing, regardless of the financing instrument or the source of such financing or whether the Project is financed in whole or in part by the Bank.
+The term may include a discrete set of activities or a program of activities, such as a Results-based Project (see Section 15, Environmental and Social Assessment of Results-based Projects below). - 6.
 Other terms used in the ESP, ESSs and ESEL are defined in the text below, or in the ESSs, the ESEL or the Glossary.